mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 - `setupServer` - function that takes care of simulating API responses used in the acceptance tests, by intercepting http requests using [pretender](https://github.com/pretenderjs/pretender), and responding with hard coded data.
 - `jsonResponse` - helper function that converts the raw response data, in this case, an array of objects, and converts it into a format that can be used by `setupServer` method.

 And that's it.
-We have now successfully implemented conditional route forwarding, and added tests for the same.
+We have now successfully implemented conditional route forwarding, and added tests.